2020–21 European windstorm season: Storm Evert

+yellow wind warnings having been issued for much of the south-west and south coast of England, as well as Southern Wales.

 Other systems

 A powerful cyclone, named Aila by the Finnish Meteorological Institute, struck Finland, on 16 September and continued to cause disruption through the following day.
 The worst impacts were felt in south-central Finland, just north of Helsinki.
 In these areas, the storm brought heavy rain and wind.
 There were waves up to 19 ft in height and winds up to 77 mph.
 The most rain fell in Kajaani, where they got as much rain as they get in all of September from Aila.
 In terms of physical impacts, the storm disrupted ferry traffic, brought down trees, and cut power to at least 90,000 homes.

 Cyclone Ianos, a medicane named by the METEO unit of the National Observatory of Athens moved through Greece between 17 and 18 September.
 It resulted in the death of at least 3 people and train services connecting the north and south of Greece being cut off.
 The storm came with significant flooding and winds near or above hurricane-force.

 On 2 November the remains of Hurricane Zeta hit Finland.
 It was not given a name by the Finnish Meteorological Institute, but was commonly referred to as Topi, especially by the Swedish-language media in the country.
 It brought winds up to 35,8 m/s, cutting power to more than 16,000 people and disrupting the railway lines.
 The storm also brought high coastal waters, the water levels rising as much as 90 cm in Jakobstad (Finnish: Pietarsaari).